 After all the heavy foods of the holiday celebration, this arugula and sorghum grain salad is just perfect as light, healthy meal.
 Greens are so good for you and so full of flavor.
 This is the best arugula salad recipe that I get to share with you from the new cookbook, THE CLEAN & SIMPLE DIABETES COOKBOOK: Flavorful, Fuss-Free Recipes for Everyday Meal Planning (affiliate link below).
-The is a mouthwatering collection of more than 100 flavorful, fuss-free recipes for everyday meal planning.
+The cookbook is a mouthwatering collection of more than 100 flavorful, fuss-free recipes for everyday meal planning.
 If you are looking for sorghum salad recipes, this is sure to please.

 All of the ingredients to this arugula and sorghum grain salad recipe are simple, delicious, and healthy.
 Just my kind of food!